 “This project was truly monumental,” says Frank Boshoff, senior manager, technical solutions and architecture with EASI.
 “In the past, our server would be at full capacity during the first two weeks of January.
 After the transition to the new system, our servers are at 30 per cent capacity, and after more fine tuning this will translate into faster processing in the future.”

 The system metrics indicate that students are accomplishing more work in less time with less aggravation.
 Server use is significantly lower and the bounce rate has dropped by 82 per cent.
 As a result, most students are accessing the application successfully and navigating to the information they need.

-In the future, 15,000 students will be able to use the system via ACORN simultaneously, versus the current 700.
+Boshoff predicts that the system will be ready for peak enrolment in July, and will be able to handle 15,000 concurrent users compared to the previous 700.
 The new platform will also open up the potential for live integration with divisional systems, and ensure U of T stays at the forefront of technological innovation.

 The next phase of the project will involve developing the Data Decision Support System, which will be a near real-time copy of the ROSI data.
 It will allow staff to perform operational and analytical reports more quickly during peak registration periods.
 ACORN will also perform faster for students as they no longer need to compete with administrative staff for processing power.

 “Overall, we’re very happy with how this project was rolled out,” says Eberts.
 “We’re setting the stage for technological innovation and ensuring that we have a platform in place upon which we can build and integrate new services.”

 Thank you to all of our user acceptance testers, divisional users and the main project team who helped make this project a success.